The Fulcrum Point

 A “fulcrum” is the tipping point of a lever.
 Join us as we “get to the point” of how the Fulcrum Foundation is finding new ways to leverage support for the power of Catholic education to inspire and unite communities across the Pacific Northwest.

-Join host Brian Callanan to learn more about how Catholic school students are serving others on this episode of the Fulcrum Point.
+Join host Brian Callanan to learn more about how Catholic schools in Western Washington are giving high school graduates a lot more than a diploma on this episode of the Fulcrum Point.
+This podcast is brought to you by the Fulcrum Foundation.

 Disclaimer